Muchangi001/projectile_sim/README.md

 4. **Create the main game file**:
    - Copy the game code into a file named `main.go`
-   - Save it in your `physics-simulator` folder
+   - Save it in your `projectile-sim` folder

 5. **Run the game**:
    ```bash